Ryan Lester: AFL career

-Lester was offered ongoing 1 year contracts from 2019 until 2022.
+Lester was offered ongoing 1-year contracts from 2019 until 2022.
 At the conclusion of the 2022 season, Lester was delisted.
 However, Fagan brought the defender back in the 2022 rookie draft, and made him captain of the Lions VFL team.

 Lester was not given a game in the Lions squad until round 7, when an injury to teammate Darcy Gardiner gave the defender an opportunity back in the squad.
 Lester was again dropped in round 11, but would later return to the Lions best 22 in round 14.
 After his return to the squad, Lester had a career best year.
 Midway through the 2023 season, Lester signed a one-year contract with Brisbane, keeping him at the Lions until the end of the 2024 season.
 Lester played in the Lions 2023 Grand Final loss to the Magpies.

-Lester was part of the Brisbane Lions 2024 premiership winning team, a 60 point victory over the Sydney Swans.
+Lester was part of the Brisbane Lions 2024 premiership-winning team, a 60-point victory over the Sydney Swans.

 Personal life

-Ryan is married to Emi Lester (nee Zorko), sister of teammate and former Lions captain, Dayne Zorko.
-The couple got married on 13 October 2018.
-Together they have 2 children; a son named Romeo, born on 8 August 2020, and a daughter named Georgie, born on 21 May 2022.
+Ryan is married to Emi Lester (née Zorko), sister of teammate and former Lions captain Dayne Zorko.
+The couple married on 13 October 2018.
+Together they have two children: a son named Romeo, born on 8 August 2020, and a daughter named Georgie, born on 21 May 2022.

 Lester completed a Bachelor of Business, majoring in Finance through Swinburne.